mylinuxforwork/dotfiles/README.md

 ```

+You can create a clean reinstallation by removing the folder ~/dotfiles Please note that you can create a backup of your exsiting configuration with the backup feature of the install script.
+It's recommended to remove the folder ~/dotfiles only after creating a backup.

 ## Dotfiles Installer

 You can also use the dotfiles installer script to download and install the latest release: https://gitlab.com/stephan-raabe/installer